Michelle Deponte – Psychologist

 B.A.Psych, Grad.Dip.Psych, M.Psych

-Christine is a Clinical Psychologist, and is trained in evidence-based therapies such as Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Motivational interviewing, and attachment theory frameworks such as the Circle of Security and other approaches where appropriate.
+Christine is a Clinical Psychologist, and is trained in evidence-based therapies such as Cognitive Behavioural Therapy(CBT), Trauma focused CBT, Schema Therapy, Acceptance and Commitment Therapy (ACT) mindfulness approach, Gottman Couple Therapy and attachment theory frameworks such as the Circle of Security (COS) and other approaches where appropriate.
 (She has a background in nursing, midwifery, and maternal and child health).

 B.A.
 PostGrad.
 Dip.
 Couns.
 Psych, MClin.Psych, MAPS

-Mary is a psychologist experienced predominantly in working with adults in the public mental health system.
+Mary is a psychologist experienced predominantly in working with adults in both private practice and public mental health settings.
 She has completed a Master of Clinical Psychology, and is trained in evidence-based approaches such as Cognitive Behavioural Therapy, motivational interviewing, schema therapy, and mindfulness-based approaches.
 Mary is experienced in providing assessment and treatment for depression, anxiety, psychosis, bipolar disorder, obsessive compulsive disorder, adjustment difficulties, complex PTSD, and trauma.
 Underlying her approach is that clients are the agents of change.

 Kate Leeds – Clinical Psychologist